morgenstern89/morgenstern89.github.io/about.md

 <br>A girl studied human languages, history and social interactions is now learning programming languages, history and interaction of frameworks and tools.
 The unique changeover is a good example of connecting and bridging - this mentality would be, citing the words of <i>Jean-Paul Sartre</i>, the <i>raison d'être</i> of technology.
 To me, working in tech industry means participating in the connection journey.</p>

 <h4> ...and why Testing?</h4>
 <p>Testing will be a great fit for me.
-I find the job represents myself very well: The combination of non-tech softskills & tech-savvy hardskills, attention to details, process oriented, thorough documentation and communication.
+I find the job represents myself very well: The combination of non-tech softskills & tech-savvy hardskills, attention to details through verification and evaluation, process oriented work manner, thorough documentation and communication.
+Contribution to better quality is also a very rewarding part of this job and I would like to play the role in continuous improvement of product development.
 Putting <strong>ISTQB Certification</strong> under my belt, I want further specialization in <strong>Mobile Application Testing</strong> and <strong>Test Automation</strong>.</p>

 <h4>To navigate the website</h4>
 <li> <strong>Project</strong>: My course works from relevant topics</li>